A categorical formulation of Kraus' paradox: Introduction

 \subsection{Acknowledgements}

 I am grateful for useful comments, suggestions and discussions with Benno van den Berg, Ulrik Buchholtz, Mart\'{i}n Escard\'{o}, Egbert Rijke and David W\"{a}rn.
 In particular this paper was originally motivated by considerations around the variant of Kraus' paradox due to W\"{a}rn that we will discuss in the conclusion.
+I am also grateful for the useful corrections and improvements suggested by the anonymous referees.